Single Row vs Dual Row Light Bars: What’s the Difference in Australia?

 • Dual row bars more commonly deliver strong spot-heavy combo beams

-Understanding beam pattern remains just as important as choosing row design.
+Understanding beam pattern remains just as important as choosing row design when selecting the best driving lights for 4WD.

 👉 Related reading: